Republic of Uzbekistan

 In April 2009 the Parliament of Uzbekistan adopted a new version of the Law On Combating the Legalization of Criminal Income and Terrorist Financing, which was signed by the president.
 Experts from the International Monetary Fund, the World Bank and the UN Office on Drugs and Crime assisted in drafting the law.

-The country’s financial intelligence unit (FIU) is the Department on Combating Fiscal and Foreign Currency Crimes and Money Laundering under the Uzbekistani General Prosecutor’s Office, founded by a government decree of 6 July 2001.
+The country’s financial intelligence unit (FIU) is the Department on Combating Economic Crimes under the General Prosecutor’s Office of the Republic of Uzbekistan, founded by a government decree of 6 July 2001.

 Initially, the department was created as a tax enforcement body.
 By a Cabinet of Ministers decree of 28 November 2002 it was transformed into the Department on Combating Fiscal and Currency Crimes and was tasked with enforcing currency laws.

-In 2006 it was transformed into the Department on Combating Fiscal and Foreign Currency Crimes and Money Laundering.
+In 2018 it was transformed into the Department on Combating Economic Crimes.
 The department is a law-enforcement-type financial intelligence unit and has a number of tasks related to combating money laundering and terrorist financing as well as tax and currency crimes and recovering losses associated with these crimes.

 The head of the department is equal in status to the General Prosecutor is appointed by the President of the Republic of Uzbekistan.
 The Acting Head of the Department is Mr. Dilshod Rahimov.